TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/TypoScriptTemplates/TheConstantEditor/Index.rst

    ## TSConstantEditor Configuration
    TSConstantEditor.basic {
      header = Standard Template "BUSINESS"
-     description = BUSINESS is a framebased template in a very simple layout, based on .... bulletlist = Left-frame image in the top.
+     description = BUSINESS is a frame-based template in a very simple layout, based on .... bulletlist = Left-frame image in the top.
 The dimensions are fixed to .... image = gfx/BUSINESS_basic.gif